myatktun/myatktun.github.io/_sources/AWS.rst

         - access Systems Manager in supported region
         - requires IAM roles for instances that will process commands and for users executing commands
-    * no additional charge, only pay for resources created
     * **Inventory**
         - collect operating system (OS), application, and instance metadata from EC2 instances and on-premises servers or virtual machines (VMs) in hybrid environment